In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Results: knowledge displacement across domains

 \subsection{Cross-model replication}

-We replicated on Claude Sonnet~4.6, Llama~4~Maverick, and DeepSeek~V3.2 (30 trials per task).
+We replicated on Claude Sonnet~4.6, Llama~4~Maverick, and DeepSeek~V3 (30 trials per task).
 Economics is harmed in all four models (4/4 negative); Geoscience shows apparent gains consistent with displacement in all four (4/4 positive).
 Middle domains show small, noisy effects (Figure~\ref{fig:main_results}; full numerical results in Appendix~\ref{app:cross_model}).

-\section{Analysis: strategy competition explains why displacement is uniform but its consequences are not}
+\section{Analysis: strategy competition explains why displacement is direction-consistent but its consequences are not}

 We now show that strategy displacement from $\mathcal{S}_{\text{know}}$ toward $\mathcal{S}_{\text{emp}}$ explains all five domain-level outcomes in \S\ref{sec:results}.
-We first establish that displacement is uniform across domains regardless of its accuracy consequence (\S\ref{subsec:strategy_shift}), then explain why the same displacement produces different accuracy effects depending on the quality of the displaced strategy (\S\ref{subsec:accuracy_effects}), and finally probe why $\mathcal{S}_{\text{know}}$ is easily suppressed by the mere presence of examples (\S\ref{subsec:decoy}).
+We first establish that displacement is consistent in direction across domains regardless of its accuracy consequence (\S\ref{subsec:strategy_shift}), then explain why the same displacement produces different accuracy effects depending on the quality of the displaced strategy (\S\ref{subsec:accuracy_effects}), and finally probe why $\mathcal{S}_{\text{know}}$ is easily suppressed by the mere presence of examples (\S\ref{subsec:decoy}).